 author’s note

-One of the most popular recipes on my site is this Mexican Street Corn Pasta Salad, and it was totally inspired by the flavors in elote.
+One of the most popular recipes on my site is this Mexican Street Corn Pasta Salad, and it was fully inspired by elote.

 signature